conversationai/perspectiveapi/api_reference.md

 See the docs [on the project's GitHub page](https://github.com/sloria/perspective-api-client).

+## Related research
+Perspective is part of the [Conversation-AI research project](https://conversationai.github.io/).
+If you have questions about Perspective or our research, you can email us at conversationai-questions@google.com

 ## Privacy and Terms of Service

 The Perspective API is provided under the [Google Privacy Policy](https://www.google.com/intl/en/policies/privacy/), and the [Google Cloud API terms of service](https://www.google.com/intl/en/policies/terms/).